Trex-Systems/.github/profile/README.md

-# Hey and welcome to Orion AI Systems
+# Hey and welcome to Trex Systems